acid soil

 Preparing Soil for Tomatoes - GardenLady.com

-... a pH test done, and found that he needed to add lime.
-Tomatoes grow best in a neutral to slightly acid soil; they absorb nutrients best when the pH is 6.5 to 7.0, and keeping the soil in ... garden for tomatoes, dig compost or manure deeply into your beds.
+... my booth.
+"This year," he confided, "I took care of the soil."
+Improving the soil where tomatoes are planted is crucial for a good crop.
+Tomatoes ... a neutral to slightly acid soil; they absorb nutrients best when the pH is 6.5 to 7.0, and keeping the soil in the lower ... manure deeply into your beds.
 Use aged or composted manure when amending soil in the springtime.
-Do this in an area about three feet in diameter and two feet deep, remembering ...
+Do this in an area about three feet ...

 www.gardenlady.com